renjieli2932/Final_Review/README.md

 1. J-transpose does not require matrix inversion.
 2. It does not require special care around singularities.
 3. It control explicitly regulates end-effector forces that the robot applies.

+***Q16.
+What is the role of the "prediction" and "update" steps during recursive state estimation?***